overnode-org/overnode/docs/docs/07-configs-secrets-storage.md

 ## Provisioning settings directory

-Many applications require custom configurations, secrets, SSL certificates and various other settings stored in files outside of a container image.
+Many applications require custom configurations, secrets, SSL certificates and various other settings stored in files outside a container image.
 A typical approach to providing the required files for processes in a container is to mount a local directory or a file to a container.
-A cluster of distributed hosts does not have such a *local directory* equally available for all of the hosts unless you opt into some sort of network file system.
+A cluster of distributed hosts does not have such a *local directory* equally available for all the hosts unless you opt into some sort of network file system.

 Overnode takes simpler approach.
-It uploads the content of a current working project directory to all of the nodes, when the [up](cli-reference/up) command is invoked.
+It uploads the content of a current working project directory to all the nodes, when the [up](cli-reference/up) command is invoked.
 The [down](cli-reference/down) command reverts the action.
-The uploaded files and sub directories can be universally mounted to containers using [OVERNODE_ETC](docker-compose-yml-file-description#overnode_etc) environment variable.
+The uploaded files and subdirectories can be universally mounted to containers using [OVERNODE_ETC](docker-compose-yml-file-description#overnode_etc) environment variable.

 For example, let's create a file for the echo service, which we [played with before](managing-containers-workflow#launching-a-service):